Last updated: ET

 An International Driving Permit is recommended.

-A valid permit is required for all photography.
-These permits and the accompanying list of restrictions, such as military and government installations, are available from the Ministry of Transportation and Tourism in Ouagadougou.
+A valid permit is required for photography.
+These permits and the accompanying list of restrictions, such as military and government installations, are available from the Ministry of Culture and Tourism in Ouagadougou.

 Dress and behaviour